Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d.

-Turning to deal with (\ref{eq:lam_k+estimation_part_3}), notice that
+Turning to deal with (\ref{eqlamk+estimationpart3}), notice that

-where for $\left(1\right)$ we used Lemma \ref{lem:good_estimation_for_the_location}.
-Due to the annealed derivative estimation from Lemma \ref{lem:general_annealed_estimations} we can bound the last term by
+where for $ (1 )$ we used Lemma~\ref {lemgoodestimationforthelocation}.
+Due to the annealed derivative estimation from Lemma~\ref {lemgeneralannealedestimations}, we can bound the last term by

-Finally, for (\ref{eq:lam_k+estimation_part_4}) we have
+Finally, for (\ref{eqlamk+estimationpart4}) we have

-Notice that under the event $B_{N}$, which by Corollary \ref{cor:length_of_regenerations} satisfies $P\left(B_{N}\right)\geq1-N^{-\xi\left(1\right)}$, the first regeneration time after hitting $u$ is after no more than $R\left(N\right)$ steps.
-Therefore, the distance between the regeneration times of both annealed walks started in $u$ and started in $z$ conditioned to hit $u$ is at most $2R\left(N\right)$ one from the other.
-Using the annealed derivative estimation from Lemma \ref{lem:general_annealed_estimations} for the annealed walks after the regeneration times we get
+Notice that under the event $B_{N}$, which by Corollary~\ref {corlengthofregenerations} satisfies $P (B_{N} )\geq1-N^{-\xi(1 )}$, the first regeneration time after hitting $u$ is after no more than $R (N )$ steps.
+Therefore, the distance between the regeneration times of both annealed walks started in $u$ and started in $z$ conditioned to hit $u$ is at most $2R (N )$ of one another.
+Using the annealed derivative estimation from Lemma~\ref{lemgeneralannealedestimations} for the annealed walks after the regeneration times, we get

-recalling that due to Lemma \ref{lem:good_estimation_for_the_location} we only need to consider boxes $\Delta$ at distance $\leq\sqrt{n_{k}-n_{k-1}}R_{5}\left(n_{k}-n_{k-1}\right)$ from the annealed expectation $\mathbb{E}^{u}\left[X_{n_{k}-n_{k-1}}\right]$, it follows that
+recalling that due to Lemma~\ref{lemgoodestimationforthelocation} we only need to consider boxes $\Delta$ at distance $\leq\sqrt {n_{k}-n_{k-1}}R_{5} (n_{k}-n_{k-1} )$ from the annealed expectation $\mathbb{E}^{u} [X_{n_{k}-n_{k-1}} ]$, it follows that

-Combining all of the above we conclude that under the event $G\cap B_{N}$ (whose probability is $\geq1-N^{-\xi\left(1\right)}$) for every $k\geq1$
+Combining all of the above we conclude that under the event $G_{N}\cap B_{N}$ (whose probability is ${\geq}1-N^{-\xi(1 )}$) for every $k\geq1$

-Consequently
+Consequently,

-where $\alpha_{N}=\frac{1}{6}\cdot\log N$ and $\beta_{N}=\frac{1}{3\cdot2^{r\left(N\right)+1}}\cdot\log N$.
-Since for large enough $N$ we have $\beta_{N}\geq\frac{\theta}{\sqrt[6]{M}}\log N\geq1$ we get
+where $\alpha_{N}=\frac{1}{6}\cdot\log N$ and $\beta_{N}=\frac {1}{3\cdot2^{r (N )+1}}\cdot\log N$.
+Since for large enough $N$, we have $\beta_{N}\geq\frac{\theta }{\sqrt[6]{M}}\log N\geq1$ we get